This is a list of the items which may be placed in an index file to be processed

 Nomatchsub=foo.html

-specifies that the HTML file foo.html
+specifies that the HTML file foo.html in the current

 directory should be used for the output of all searches on this file which return no matches.

-See also "Nomatchsub=
+See also "Nomatchsub="

 for directories.

--- Send an HTTP/1.1 redirect to a new
+Redirect -- Send an HTTP/1.1 redirect to a new

 URL.